jaericho/jaericho.github.io/_posts/2021-02-22-Counting-and-Copying-Directories.md

     /NDL - no directory list.
     /NJH - no job header
     /R:0 - no retries
     /MT:64 - use 64 threads for performance.
-The default /MT (8 threads) would probably have been enough.
-I don't know if this will help on hdds.
 ```

-Get the output of that command which will just be the job summary and store it as a string.
-Send it to the Select-RoboSummary function and pull out just the bytes total.
+The default of /MT (8 threads) would probably have been enough.
+Also, I don't know if this will help on hdds.

-This method is faster than `Get-ChildItem` and can handle filepaths longer than 260 characters.
+Using robocopy is faster than `Get-ChildItem` and can handle filepaths longer than 260 characters.

 *(I already ran across a situation where I needed to upgrade from `[int64]` to `[uint64]` because of an 8TB hard drive.)*